 Dredging is the deepening of the seafloor, typically for shipping channels.
 It is often associated with development of coastal infrastructure and leads to increased shipping traffic in the area.
 Dredging causes the destruction and elimination of benthic habitats, increases water turbidity, and can dramatically change the hydrology of an area.
 The impacts of dredging are often complemented by those of petrochemical, noise, and light pollution as well as the physical presence of the dredgers.

-Example: the substantial dredging in the Gulf of Ob’ where the hydrological regime of the gulf was changed because of the large scale and regularly repeated events of deep dredging.
+Example: the substantial dredging in the Gulf of Ob’ where the hydrological regime of the gulf has been changed because of the large scale and regularly repeated events of deep dredging.

 Assessment findings:

 Marine mammals.
-For most of the walrus habitats, dredging is a source of non-mitigable risks as it affects shallow-water and benthic habitats on which they are highly dependent and thus a source of significant concern.
-For seal ice habitats, dredging is a source of notable concern: it should not lead to traffic increase in the winter/ice season; robust monitoring should be established.
+For most of the walrus habitats, dredging poses non-mitigable risks as it affects shallow-water and benthic habitats on which they are highly dependent and thus is a source of significant concern.
+For seal ice habitats, dredging is a source of notable concern where it should not be allowed to lead to traffic increase in the winter/ice season, and robust monitoring should be established.
 Also, dredging should not be carried out in areas of regular seal concentration.
-For cetaceans, dredging is a non-mitigable risk activity in the spatially restricted and well-defined coastal habitats but can be a source of notable concern for less spatially restricted habitats: should be undertaken only at limited scale in areas identified as less important at local or regional scale after dedicated and up-to-date studies.
+For cetaceans, dredging poses non-mitigable risks in the spatially restricted and well-defined coastal habitats, but can be a source of notable concern for less spatially restricted habitats where it should be undertaken only at limited scale in areas identified as less important at the local or regional scale after dedicated and up-to-date studies.
 Dredging activities are not applicable in deeper waters and offshore habitats.

 Seabirds.
 Most vulnerable are benthic-feeders (sea ducks) or active under-water hunters like divers (loons) or guillemots (Uria spp.).
 Dredging is a source of significant concern in the vicinity of breeding colonies and, especially, at moulting, wintering, and stopover sites of diving seabirds.
-Source of a notable concern when dredging is undertaken during the off-season or when birds are present in areas that are considered not in regular use at the regional or local scale.
+Source of a notable concern when dredging is only undertaken during the off-season or when birds are present in areas that are considered not in regular use at the regional or local scale.

 Fish.
-Source of notable concern for most CFs: dredging can only take place on a limited scale and when the hydrology of the area is not altered, and robust monitoring is implemented.
+Source of notable concern for most CFs where dredging can only take place on a limited scale, when the hydrology of the area is not altered, and robust monitoring is implemented.

 Benthos.
 Source of significant concern associated with non-mitigable risks in the areas where it is applicable.